Shubhamrahangdale/hello-world-Nest-Js/README.md

 4. Add Deployment Step Using SSH Action:
    - Use an SSH action (e.g., `appleboy/ssh-action`) to connect to your EC2 instance and deploy your NestJS application:

+    name: CI/CD for NestJS

+on:
+  push:
+    branches:
+      - master  # Trigger on pushes to master branch

 jobs:
   build:
     runs-on: ubuntu-latest